-- 2 If intake air is drawn from a ventilated attic (Figure 28) or ventilated crawlspace (Figure 29) the exhaust vent length must not exceed those listed in table 6.
+- 2 If intake air is drawn from a ventilated attic (FIGURE 29) or ventilated crawlspace (FIGURE 30) the exhaust vent length must not exceed those listed in TABLE 6.
 If 3" diameter pipe is used, reduce to 2" diameter pipe at the termination point to accommodate the debris screen. - 3 Use a sheet metal screw to secure the intake pipe to the connector, if desired.

 If this unit is being installed in an application with combustion air coming in from a space serviced by an exhaust fan, power exhaust fan, or other device which may create a negative pressure in the space, take care when sizing the inlet air opening.
-The inlet air opening must be sized to accommodate the maximum volume of exhausted air as well as the maximum volume of combustion air required forall gas appliances serviced by this space.
+The inlet air opening must be sized to accommodate the maximum volume of exhausted air as well as the maximum volume of combustion air required for all gas appliances serviced by this space.

-Roof Terminated Exhaust Pipe Ventilation Louvers Inlet Air (Minimum (Minimum 12 in.(305mm) Above attic floor) \Intake Debris Screen (Provided) Furnace of at least one square inch per 4,000 Btu (645mm per 1.17kW) per hour of the total input rating of all equipment in the enclosure.
+Roof Terminated Exhaust Pipe \Intake Debris Screen (Provided) Furnace \NOTE-The inlet and outlet air openings shall each have a free area of at least one square inch per 4,000 Btu (645mm per 1.17kW) per hour of the total input rating of all equipment in the enclosure.